utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

 ... making ...
-■ 2.Enphasize the input and Machine Learning Interpretation of both input and output play an essencial role for the simple Neural Network.
-To make the neural network understood the meaning, some data custamization such as enphasis or leveling is needed before the machine learning.
+■ 2.Enphasis the meaning of inputs and Machine Learning Interpretation of both input and output data play an essencial role for the simple Neural Network.
+To make the neural network understood the meaning of a data sequence, some data custamization such as enphasis or leveling is needed before the machine learning.
- Also, Tuning and Adjustment the range of correct answer for prediction is important.
+ Also, tuning and adjustment of the range which is the correct answer or not for prediction is important.

 ■ 3. ... making ...
 ■ 4. ... making ...